borntyping/deathbydice/lost-mine-of-phandelver.md

 ---
-title: "Lost Mine of Phandelver"
+title: Lost Mine of Phandelver
-author: "Sam Clements"
+author: Sam Clements
+published: true
 ---

 # Lost Mine of Phandelver

 ## Cragmore Cavern

-*20th Kython 1493DR*
+*20th Kythorn 1493DR*

 An unnamed party of five adventurers - **Kilubash** (a Half-Orc Barbarian), **Margaret** (an Aasimar Paladin), **Myastan Sora** (a Dragonborn Sorcerer), **Varis** (an Elf Wizard) and **Viscomtesse Ecureuil Roux** (a Gnome Ranger) - begin with a contract to escort a cargo to Phandalin for a dwarf named **Gundren Rockseeker**.